 If you would like to arrive on a date before the official program starts or leave on a date after the program concludes, please let us know.
 You will need to arrange and cover the cost of your accommodations, meals, and transportation during your extended stay.
 We’re happy to recommend things to do during your extra days in the country.

 When is the trip fee due?

-Space on our International trips is limited, and trips are filled on a first come first served basis.
-In order to be guaranteed a spot on a trip, you must register for it, and pay the 25% deposit.
-After you register, we’ll send you some forms to fill out and more information about the community, the solar project, and what to expect while you are in Nicaragua.
-Your forms and final trip payment will be due 45 days before your departure date.
+Space on our International trips is limited and trips are filled on a first-come first-served basis.
+In order to be guaranteed a spot on a trip, you must contact us to officially register and pay a 25% deposit.
+After you register, we’ll coordinate with you to fill out forms, gather travel information, and send detailed information about the community, the solar project, and what to expect while you are traveling with GRID.
+All forms, logistics, and final trip payments are due 45 days before your departure date.

 Can you help me fundraise for my trip?

-GRID Alternatives will provide you with everything you need to set up your own fundraising page through our crowdfunding platform.
-The donations processed through this page will go directly to GRID but are earmarked for your trip.
+While the 25% deposit must be paid out-of-pocket to officially register, many people fundraise for the remainder of their trip fee.
+GRID Alternatives will provide you with everything you need to set up your own fundraising page through our online crowdfunding platform.
+You can share your personal fundraising page with friends and family, and all donations processed through this page will go directly to GRID but are automatically earmarked for your trip.
 Just follow this link and click Start Fundraising.